An Introduction to the IELTS Exam

-In this, the first of a three-part series, we will take you through the ins and outs of IELTS.
+In this, the first of a three-part series, we will take you through the ins and outs of the International English Language Testing System (IELTS).
 We will talk about who should take the IELTS, what the test is, where you can take the test, why you need it, and when you can expect your results.

 Now that you have decided to study in or migrate to an English-speaking country, how can you demonstrate your language skills?